 Not all social problems are suited for collective impact solutions.
 Collective impact is best employed for problems that are complex and systemic rather than technical in nature.
 Collective impact initiatives are currently being employed to address a wide variety of issues around the world, including education, healthcare, homelessness, the environment, and community development.
 Many of these initiatives are already showing concrete results, reinforcing the promise of collective impact in solving complex social problems.

 The Five Conditions of Collective Impact Success

-- Common Agenda: All participants have a shared vision for change including a common understanding of the problem and a joint approach to solving it through agreed upon actions
+- Common Agenda: All participants share a vision for change that includes a common understanding of the problem and a joint approach to solving the problem through agreed-upon actions.

-- Continuous Communication: Consistent and open communication is needed across the many players to build trust, assure mutual objectives, and appreciate common motivation
+- Continuous Communication: All players engage in frequent and structured open communication to build trust, assure mutual objectives, and create common motivation.

 For more information on the preconditions of success for Collective Impact, how to catalyze a Collective Impact effort, as well as to learn more about the role of backbone organizations and shared measurement, please see our articles: Collective Impact and Channeling Change: Making Collective Impact Work.